Step 1) Verify & Secure Your Brand Name

 Step 7) Handle Taxation & Licensing

 Honestly, this is the step where a business attorney needs to come into the picture, especially if your regulatory load is on the high-end.
-At bare minimum consider having a filing service handy to help.
+At a bare minimum consider having a filing service handy to help.

 - Get an EIN, or Employer Identification Number for free through the IRS Website.